Precious Blood Ministry of Reconciliation

-Casa Sofia & Precious Blood Formation Center
+Casa Sofia & Precious Blood Women's Association

 In 2007, Sr. Marife opened a boarding school in rural Guatemala for young Mayan women to learn Spanish and complete high school studies.
 Mayan villages do not have access to education beyond 6th grade and this school offers free room, board and tuition for women wishing to study.

 In 2015, Sisters Terry & Joyce opened a house (Casa Sofia) in Guatemala City for these young women to live in while they pursue higher education after graduating from Sr. Marife's high school.
 Sisters provide free room and board and introduce them to community life by sharing in meals, prayer, and social time.